cnick1/sofaInstallationTools/README.md

 ---
 ## Install optimal control packages
 ---
+These instructions are modified from the stanford ASL git (https://github.com/StanfordASL/soft-robot-control)

 ##### Clone the StanfordASL soft-robot-control git
 In the home directory, git clone the repository from github: